- No products in the cart.

 If you have changed your mind and would like a refund on your Badaptor order once it’s delivered, simply email our sales team within 30 days.

-Each model in the main Badaptor range is designed to be compatible with the full range of Ryobi One+ tools.
-Depending on the model, you can use a Badaptor to convert an 18V Makita, DeWalt, Milwaukee, or Bosch Professional battery for use with the entire range of Ryobi One+ tools.
+Each model in the Badaptor range is designed to be compatible with the full range of the designated brand of tools.
+Depending on the model, you can use a Badaptor to convert your 18V battery to work with DeWalt, Makita, Milwaukee or Ryobi tools.

-You should only use a Badaptor to convert your Makita, DeWalt, Milwaukee or Bosch Professional battery for use with a Ryobi tool.
+You should only use a Badaptor to convert your 18V batteries to work with another brand of tool.

-The Badaptors aren’t designed for charging your existing battery with a Ryobi charger, and it’s not safe to do so.
+The Badaptors aren’t designed for charging your existing battery in another manufacturer’s charger, and it’s not safe to do so.

 The Bosch Badaptor is designed to work with the range of Bosch Professional and Procore 18V batteries only.
 Unfortunately, it isn’t compatible with any other sub-brand of Bosch battery.